 Here we present a brief summary of the meaning of the current OCA rules provided with the workflow:

-• The raw data is classified according to the DPR keywords.
+- The raw data is classified according to the DPR keywords. - The products of the recipes are classified according to the PRO.CATG keyword.